Prelief, Calcium Glycerophosphate and Interstitial Cystitis

-Regular readers might remember that last year there was great excitement at Tiny Pioneer when Desert Harvest announced that they were going to be making a calcium glycerophosphate supplement.
+Last year there was great excitement at Tiny Pioneer when Desert Harvest announced that they were going to be making a calcium glycerophosphate supplement.
 For those of you who don’t know, there is a supplement called Prelief that lots of people with interstitial cystitis use.
-It removes up to 95% of the acid from food and drinks without affecting stomach acid levels, meaning that those who experience flare ups of bladder pain as a result of ingesting acidic foods can find some relief.
+It claims to remove up to 95% of the acid from food and drinks without affecting stomach acid levels, meaning that those who experience flare ups of bladder pain as a result of ingesting acidic foods can find some relief.
 Hence, one supposes, their choice of brand name!
 The fact it acts on the food and not the stomach means it does not compromise the digestive process and can be safely taken by people with low stomach acid.

 A while back, I was asked if I’d consider adding Prelief to our product range so that people in the UK could access it more easily.
 I did look into this, but after speaking with the company, I wasn’t convinced they were a good fit for Tiny Pioneer.
 It wasn’t that they told me anything negative about their product or ethos, so I don’t want to put anyone off using Prelief or cast any aspersions about the brand.
 However, when I trade with a business, I like to get clear answers to certain questions and I like to get the sense that the owners are passionate about what they do.
 It’s also essential for me that they produce and sell in an ethical, honest, compassionate way.
 At the time of writing this, I have corresponded with and spoken to people at the top of each of the brands we stock and I’m satisfied that they are doing good things in the world.
 I have to be sure of that before I can feel comfortable becoming a stockist and sometimes businesses are just too large or too corporate to be able to provide those sorts of reassurances – it’s no sleight on them, they just have bigger fish to fry than a Tiny Pioneer, I’m sure!